coffee-fueled-dev/statespace/packages/core/README.md

 // Helper functions for state conversion, using `encode` and `decode` const getState = (index: number): InternalSystemState => {
-  // Decode the lexical index to a permutation (flat list of elements) const permutation = decode(index, config.elementBank, config.containers);
+  // Decode the lexical index to a permutation (flat list of elements) const permutation = decode(index, config.elements, config.containers);
   // Convert the permutation into a structured internal system state return permutationToInternalState(permutation, config.containers);
 };